 - Employer Shared Responsibility Provision (ESRP) Estimator (Website)

 The Taxpayer Advocate Service developed the ESRP Estimator to help employers understand how the provision works and learn how the provision may apply to them.
 This tool helps determine whether an employer is an Applicable Large Employer and estimate the maximum amount of potential liability for the employer shared responsibility payment that could apply.

 - Are You an Applicable Large Employer (pdf)

 Under the ACA, applicable large employers may be subject to a penalty if they do not offer health coverage to their full-time employees.
-This Legislative Brief provides an overview of the monthly measurement method for identifying full-time employees.
+This Legislative Brief provides an overview of the look-back measurement method for identifying full-time employees.